david-pizzi-cg/github-ai-workflow-demo/README.md

 **📋 Autonomous Issue Creation: AI-Driven Project Management**

-Demonstrate how AI autonomously creates comprehensive GitHub issues with proper categorization and detailed descriptions.
+Demonstrate how AI autonomously creates comprehensive GitHub issues with proper categorisation and detailed descriptions.

 **What this phase achieves**: Shows AI's ability to independently manage project tracking by creating well-structured issues with appropriate metadata.